 Bill Cosby biography

 Bill Cosby was born on July 12, 1937, in Philadelphia, Pennsylvania.
 He dropped out of high school to join the U.S. Navy, and later dropped out of college to become a stand-up comedian.
-Cosby's first acting assignment, in the espionage series I Spy (1965-1968), made him the first black actor to star in a dramatic role on network television.
-Cosby's most successful work, The Cosby Show, appeared on NBC from 1984 to 1992, and was the highest-ranking sitcom for five consecutive years.
+Cosby's first acting assignment, in the espionage series I Spy (1965-68), made him the first black actor to star in a dramatic role on network television.
+Cosby's most successful work, The Cosby Show, appeared on NBC from 1984 to 1992, and was the highest-rated sitcom for five consecutive years.

 Actor, comedian, writer and producer Bill Cosby was born William Henry Cosby Jr. on July 12, 1937, in Philadelphia, Pennsylvania.
 With numerous awards to his credit, Bill Cosby is one of the top names in comedy.
 He also helped break down racial barriers on television in the 1960s with I Spy and, later, The Cosby Show.